vishvAsa/notes/power/sustainability/energy_human-ambitions_finite-planet/1_setting_the_stage.md

 15 death rate
 20
 Figure 3.12: Schematic of how the demo- graphic transition may play out in the space plotted in Figure 3.11.
 At points A and D, birth rates and death rates are equal, re- sulting in no population growth.
-Typically, death rates decline while birth rates increase (point B), and eventually death rates reach a floor while birth rates begin to fall (at C).
-2022 T. W. Murphy, Jr.; Creative Commons Attribution-NonCommercial 4.0 International Lic.; Freely available at: https://escholarship.org/uc/energy_ambitions.empowered women; better education; more advanced jobs; and greater tolerance in the society.
+Typically, death rates decline while birth rates increase (point B), and eventually death rates reach a floor while birth rates begin to fall (at C). empowered women; better education; more advanced jobs; and greater tolerance in the society.
 It might even seem condemnable not to wish for these things for all people on Earth.
 However, we need to understand the consequences.
 Just because we want something does not mean nature will comply.
 Do we have the resources to accomplish this goal?
 If we fail in pursuit of a global demographic transition, have we unwittingly unleashed even greater suffering on humanity by increasing the total number of people who can no longer be supported?
 It is possible that well-intentioned actions produce catastrophic results, so let us at least understand what is at stake. may be condemnable not to wish for a global demographic transition, but failing to explore potential downsides may be equally ignoble.
 It
 3.3.1 Geographic Considerations